Halloween is a cross-quarter day | EarthSky.org

 In modern times, the four cross-quarter days are often called Groundhog Day (February 2), May Day (May 1), Lammas (August 1) and Halloween (October 31).

 For us in the Northern Hemisphere, Halloween is the darkest of the cross-quarter days, coming at a time of year when the days are growing shorter.
 Early people once said that the spirits of the dead wander from sunset until midnight around this cross-quarter day.
-After midnight – on November 1, which we now call All Saints’ Day – the ghosts are said to go back to rest.
+After midnight – on November 1, now called All Saints’ Day – the ghosts are said to go back to rest.

 The October 31 date for Halloween has been fixed by tradition.
 The true cross-quarter day falls on November 7, representing a discrepancy of about a week.
 According to the ancient Celts, a cross-quarter day marks the beginning – not the middle – of a season.

 The Pleiades connection.
-It’s thought that the early forbearer of Halloween – Samhain – happened on the night that the Pleiades star cluster culminated at midnight.
+It’s thought that the early forbear of Halloween – Samhain – happened on the night that the Pleiades star cluster culminated at midnight.

 In other words, the Pleiades climbed to its highest point in the sky at midnight on or near the same date as this cross-quarter day.
 In our day, Halloween is fixed on October 31, though the midnight culmination of the Pleiades cluster now occurs on November 21.